 Sometimes, scammers are known to lure unsuspecting victims to certain repair workshops or tow-truck operators that overcharge so that they can collect referral fees behind your back.

-You should always resist using the tow-service or workshop that are "recommended" by other people involved in the accident.
+You should always resist using tow-services or workshops that are "recommended" by other people involved in the accident.

 NOTE: Under the GIA Motor Claims Framework, you are strongly advised to always report all accidents to your insurer even if you have made a private settlement.
 This is for recording purposes because you cannot be fully certain that the other party will not file a claim against you later.
 By not reporting the accident, your claim may be prejudiced or declined later by insurers.

-Workshops that inflate charges.
-A workshop mechanic may talk about offering reasonable repair estimates, but final bills are far beyond the estimates.
-Or a mechanic may leave the estimated amount blank when you sign a repair authorization, then secretly fill in an inflated amount.
+8. Workshops that inflate charges.
+A workshop mechanic may talk about offering reasonable repair estimates, but final bills turn out to be far beyond the estimates.
+Or a mechanic may leave the estimated amount blank when you sign a repair authorisation, then secretly fill in an inflated amount.

-Needless repairs.
-A shop may pad bills by “repairing” mechanical problems and damage that don’t exist.
+9. Needless repairs.
+A shop may pad bills by “repairing” mechanical problems and damages that don’t exist.